-Older houses are much more likely to have lead in them.
-Homes built before 1940 are most likely to have lead in both interior and exterior paint and possibly in any original plumbing to the house..

-If a family has young children, it is very important for them to find out if their home has lead in it if their home was built before 1978.
-There are certified and licensed lead risk assessors and lead based paint inspectors in your area Visit: www.epa. gov/lead.
+Older houses are much more likely to have lead in various locations.
+Homes built before 1940 are most likely to have lead in both interior and exterior paint and possibly in any original plumbing to the house.
+If a family has young children, it is very important to consult with them to find out if their home has lead in it, especially if their home was built before 1978.
+There are certified and licensed lead risk assessors and lead based paint inspectors in each state and information on lead risks, assessments, and safe practices can be found at www.epa. gov/lead.

 Why is Lead Dangerous?

 Whether the lead-based paint is inside or outside the house, if it is not intact, it is dangerous.
 When lead paint starts to wear off, it creates lead dust or small paint chips.
 These can then settle into the soil outside the home.
-Inside, they can get on the floor, onto windows or places where children can touch them.
-Lead that is on the hands of young children can get into their bodies.
-Children often put their hands, toys or other objects in their mouths.
+Inside, they can get on the floor, onto windows, or in places where children can touch them.
+Lead that is on the hands of young children can get into their bodies as children often put their hands, toys or other objects in their mouths.
 Lead can permanently damage a family member’s nervous system, including their brain.
 It can cause permanent learning and behavior problems.
 Lead poisoning is one of the most preventable health risks for children at home.

 Children with lead exposure might not even look sick.
 A blood lead level test is the only way to know if a child has a high level of lead in his or her body.
 It is up to parents and health care providers to recommend and complete a blood lead screening tests on all children ages 0-6 years old to ensure that the family is fully aware and educated about the risk of lead from the community they live in.
-It is not a zip code problem!
-Families of all backgrounds and resources can be exposed to lead hazards at their day care, relatives, and friend’s homes where they spend significant amounts of time.
+Contrary to the information in the media, lead exposure is not a zip code problem: families of all backgrounds and resources can be exposed to lead hazards at their day care, relatives, and friend’s homes where they spend significant amounts of time.